How to Plant, Grow, and Care for Bird of Paradise Plants

 In ideal conditions (i.e., proper lighting, watering, and temperatures), these plants are capable of producing dozens of long-lasting blooms throughout the year.

-Bird of Paradise plants prefer to be pot-bound, so use a small container with just about 1 inch of space between the roots and pot.
+Bird of Paradise plants prefer to be slightly pot-bound, so use a container that offers only 1-2 inches of space between the roots and wall of the pot.
+This encourages blooming.

 Plant in a well-draining potting mix.
 The potting medium should be allowed to dry out to some extent between waterings; using a well-draining mix helps to ensure that the soil doesn’t remain wet.